marktmiller/atari-8-bit-forth-projects/fig-forth1.1/starting-forth/Readme.md

 just a matter of renaming M/, since it does the same thing!
 M*/ was the most challenging, since APX didn't have anything like it, nor, it seemed, anything I could use to make the needed result.
 So, I wrote it from scratch using the assembler.

-A testimony to how well-organized the Forth standard is was FM/MOD.
+A testament to how well-organized the Forth standard is was FM/MOD.
 I wasn't able to figure out on my own how to implement it, but forth-standard.org solved that for me, by having a definition written in Forth that was easy to bring over to APX.
 Very nice.
 I forget if I consulted it for a definition for M*/, but oh well.
 I've tested my version, and it works.